nikeshskillup/gen-ai/Instructions.md

 Estimate Time : 25 Min

 **Objective:**

-- Learn how to use ChatGPT for making a Dockerfile.
+- Acquire proficiency in utilizing ChatGPT for Dockerfile creation.
-- Know how to ask questions about creating a Dockerfile.
+- Develop effective questioning skills for Dockerfile creation inquiries.
-- Feel free to ask ChatGPT for help while making your Dockerfile.
+- Utilize IBM's generative AI lab to generate the necessary response for Dockerfile creation.
-- Remember to give clear details when you ask ChatGPT for advice.
+- Ensure clarity and precision in providing details when seeking results from ChatGPT.

 In this lab, we'll explore how generative AI can assist in creating a Dockerfile for a Node.js application.
 We'll be utilizing IBM's generative AI lab, powered by advanced language models.
 The goal is to generate the necessary code for our Dockerfile, simplifying the development of our Node.js application in a Docker environment.